- Courses conducted around the World -

 "Demand for executive coaching has been booming as more company executives and small business owners seek the service.
 Many consulting and training firms state that within the past year, the number of requests they have received for executive coaching has increased by 60 to 80 percent.
 A recent study showed that coaching now accounts for around 20 percent of their business, when two years ago it was 5 percent...More executives are beginning to request the service for themselves.. as the negative connotation of coaching as a form of punishment for poor performance is replaced by the growing perception that coaching can help an individual or group to build sustainable professional and personal skills, better learn, overcome challenges, reach stretch goals and integrate leadership training." -US Careers Journal.

-"The number of UK organisations using coaching between 1998 and 2003 has risen from 85% to 96%, according to a report by the Chartered Institute of Personnel and Development (CIPD)." -University of Bristol Newsletter "Call it professional coaching, executive coaching or corporate coaching.
+"The number of UK organisations using coaching this decade has risen from 85% to 96%, according to a report by the Chartered Institute of Personnel and Development (CIPD)." -University of Bristol Newsletter "Call it professional coaching, executive coaching or corporate coaching.
 Whatever the name, this phenomenon is the hottest service in corporate America today."- says David A. Thomas, Fitzhugh professor of business administration at Harvard Business School.
 THE BUSINESS JOURNAL.

 "Business Coaching is needed today more than ever as a critical tool for organizational change...Change is essential for an organization to grow and adapt to today's rapidly shifting marketplace...In changing from old hierarchical models to relational models for leading and influencing, businesses are creating coaching cultures that encourage organizational learning.
 Coaching has emerged as the best way to help individuals learn to think and work together more effectively."- Georgetown University, Center for Professional Development.

 "If ever stressed-out corporate America needs coaching, it's now.
-Trust in big companies is at an all-time low.
-Baby-boomers have been burned and Gen Xers aren't expecting the Corporation to take care of them." - says Karen Cates, assistant professor of organizational behavior at Northwestern's Kellogg Graduate School of Management.
+Trust in big companies and financial institutions is at an all-time low.
+Baby-boomers have been burned and Gen Xers aren't expecting the Corporation to take care of them." - says K. Cates, assistant professor of organizational behavior at Northwestern's Kellogg Graduate School of Management.

 "With the aggressive marketing of executive coaching by consultants, it is becoming increasingly difficult to obtain an objective view about what it is."
 This report has found "the reasons for the phenomenal growth in the use of executive coaching by employing organisations seem to include: a) the knock-on effects of the downsizing of the 1990s, resulting in ‘lonely’ and isolated senior managers who welcome support and challenge from someone external to their immediate work environment. b) The increasing demand by organisations for senior managers with key ‘soft skills’.
 Many business schools and in-company standard development programmes have failed to embed the kinds of feedback-based approaches necessary for self-insight and the acquisition of soft skills, for managers when they were more junior. c) Some senior managers consider they have ‘made it’ and worry that being seen to undergo development may be perceived by others as admitting they have a weakness.
 The nature of the executive coaching relationship is private and avoids that public gaze. d) Attendance on whole-day courses or regular learning sets can seem an imposition into an already busy schedule.
 Sessions with executive coaches can be fitted around other diary commitments." -IES Research (a group of 30 of the UK’s leading employers) Report 379.